digital-land/digital-land.info/application/templates/pages/guidance/publish-data-on-your-website.md

 - your full name
 - the name of your planning authority
 - a link to the webpage on your official planning authority website
-- a link to the data URL
+- a link to the endpoint URL